SHOP ALL PRODUCTS NOW

 Smoking, vaping, and dabbing

-Factors like concentration, temperature, and the rate of absorption can all impact how strong THC is and its psychoactive effects on the body.
+Factors like concentration, temperature, and absorption rate can all affect how strong THCA and THC are to an individual.

-Inhaling the smoke of the cannabis flower remains one of the most popular ways to consume cannabis.
-Many users choose to vape cannabis or even use a special device to "dab" cannabis.
+Smoking, vaping, and dabbing cannabis flower remains a popular way to indulge in cannabis.
 Each of these methods can impact the psychoactive effects of THC.

 By smoking cannabis flower, effects occur almost immediately, often within minutes.
 The duration of these effects can last anywhere from 2 to 4 hours.
 Vaping cannabis can have similar effects, while dabbing THC extracts can produce effects in seconds.